Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 6. Use a Consistent Color Scheme

-The colors in your white paper must be balanced and harmonious throughout all the pages.
+The colors you use must be balanced and harmonious throughout all the pages.
 Use color themes to change all the colors in a document with one click; it’s much faster than changing the color of every element one by one.

 Customize this template and make it your own!Edit and Download